datadesk/california-coronavirus-data/README.md

 #### [latimes-county-totals.csv](./latimes-county-totals.csv)

 The county-level totals of cases and deaths logged by local public health agencies each day.
 This is a derived table.
 Each row contains the aggregation of all local agency reports in that county logged by Los Angeles Times reporters and editors in `latimes-agency-totals.csv`.
+This file stopped updating in September 2021 when The Times switched its tracker to use case and death counts consolidated by the state's Department of Public Health.
+Those figures can be found elsewhere in this repository.

 It comes with all of the same caveats as its source.
 It is included here as a convenience.